How to Bring Out the Best of Your Home

 There’s still more landscaping to do (this year, I hope!), but today, we’ve limbed-up all of those huge trees and pulled out all of the overgrown landscaping.
 The house got a new roof (thanks to insurance coverage for hail damage) and new gutters, we beefed up the front columns (the old ones looked like toothpicks holding up the porch roof!), removed the diagonal supports from the columns and even gave the brick itself two coats of paint.

 All of our windows are just one big pane of glass, which makes them look cold and uninviting to me.
 An easy fix for that was to add window grids to the interior of each window.
 It was a very affordable project and so easy to do!.
-Click HERE for the details, if this is something you think you might like to do to your windows.

 The original front door was mahogany with oval glass and we replaced it with a more modern farmhouse door and updated the outdoor wall sconces.